 Then you receive your permit.
 The first time you apply, the permit is only valid for one year.
 After one year, you can renew it for five years (provided you have a non-immigrant visa).

 Did you apply for a driving license and experienced something different that we stated on this page?
 Would you like to share a report of how it went at your local Land Office?
-Please let us know!
-Thank you for your help.
+Please let us know by commenting below.